 In this implementation, we evaluate the result concept demonstration by measuring performance of each major process.
 This will reflect compatibility of the concept to healthcare operation environment which require continuous and huge amount of process at short amount of time.

 Conclusion

+Performance Evaluation Result

+In this implementation, we evaluate the result concept demonstration by measuring performance of each major process.
+This will reflect compatibility of the concept to healthcare operation environment which require continuous and huge amount of process at short amount of time.

+Implementation Source Code

+We are providing source code of the implementation at (https://github.com/semiangel/XDSchain.git).
+However, must be noted that this implementation relies on virtual nodes provided by Quorum “7 Nodes Example”.
+Any implementation on additional physical node or separated virtual machine may require additional adjustment on network connection between nodes.

 discussion

 This work proposed the idea about implementing IHE XDS.b profile based on Blockchain technology in the goal to allow health document sharing between enterprises while reduce the friction that prevents health information sharing amongst healthcare industry to make it to reality by addressing “trust” issue with Blockchain.
 And with Blockchain implemented, it also helps increase sustainability of health information network against cyber-attacks.
 For example, in the case that some hospital may be hit by ransomware and lose access to health documents, this proposed Blockchain concept may assist in retrieving lost documents from other network members who shared the documents.